necrosato/home-alert/triggers/esp8266_example/README.md

 This is a very simple example trigger.
 Just a microcontroller with TCP/IP capabilities and a sensor to detect a physical change, such as a door opening.
-The microcontroller should process the sensor data and then make a web request to an endpoint of a main server to notify it.
+The microcontroller should process the sensor data and then make a web request to an endpoint of a node to notify it.

 ## Microcontroller